schemaorg/schemaorg/proposals/testing/issue280/README.md

 	 * number of defs with link tag (nLinks): **105**
 	 * total number of link tags over defs (nLinksTot): **112**
 ```
+NOTE: for better illustration and more detail about reports, see https://github.com/ppKrauss/schemaorg/tree/sdo-gozer/proposals/testing/releases